 Participation: Simply put, if you are not in attendance, you are unable to participate.
-Each of us is expected to participate actively in each class meeting and guest seminar.
+Each of you is expected to participate actively in each class meeting and guest seminar.
 That means coming to class having done the assigned readings and with questions to discuss.
+You are responsible for making up missed classes.